New to Canada? We can help register your child for school!

-Who should visit the Family Welcome Centre
+Family Welcome Centre

 What to bring to your appointment

-- your child’s birth certificate
+- Proof of age (your child’s birth certificate or passport)

-- proof of status in Canada for yourself and your child (Canadian citizenship, permanent resident, work permit, or study permit)
+- Proof of status in Canada for yourself and your child (Canadian citizenship, permanent resident, work permit, or study permit)

-- your child’s official report cards and/or transcripts for the last two years
+- Your child’s official report cards and or transcripts for the last two years

 What will happen during your visit